 • On fear: “Results are inversely proportional to how intimidated you are.”

-• On writing: “Refuse to write the cliché lede.
-Tell the story that’s never been told.”
+• On writing: “Refuse to write the cliché lead.
+Tell a story that’s never been told.”
+(Tom Junod)

-• On energy: “Enthusiasm and energy are basic requirements since nearly everyone else lacks them.”
+• On energy: “Enthusiasm & energy are required, since nearly everyone else lacks them.”

 • On life: “It’s your movie.
 Nobody has higher authority in it than you do.”

-The act of writing is the point, not the archive.
-I’ve filled shelf after shelf with bound journals and digital files, which is nice.
-But the practice of daily writing, of forcing yourself to articulate what happened and what it meant, is where the value lives.
-Writing makes you a witness/observer as well as participant, a very good thing IMO.
+The act of writing has been the point, not that there is a personal archive.
+I’ve filled the shelf with bound journals and digital files, which is nice.
+But the practice of daily writing, of forcing yourself to articulate what happened and what it meant, is where the value exists.
+Writing makes you a witness and observer as well as participant — a very good thing.

 Patterns emerge whether you want them to or not.
-When you write every day for fifty years, many of the same conflicts, concerns, worries appear.
-Being unable to hide from the same self-sabotage is either frustrating or liberating, depending on the day.
-Mostly, it’s both.
+When you write every day for 50 years, the same conflicts, concerns and worries keep showing up.
+Being unable to hide from your own self-sabotage is either frustrating or liberating, depending on the day.
+Mostly it’s both.
+But a Delta Force commander I’ve been reading lately said it cleanly: experience only matters if you learn from it.
+The journal makes that harder to avoid.

 Memory is a liar, but the page doesn’t forget.
 I’ve gone back to entries about events I remembered one way, only to discover I remembered them wrong.
 The journal is a better historian than I am.

 Nobody else needs to read it.
 The minute you start writing for an audience, even a future version of you, you’re performing.
 The best journal entries are the ones written with zero concern for how they’ll read later.
-Ugly, raw, unedited and probably scrawled out next to a grocery list.
-Those are the truth.
+Ugly, raw, unedited and probably scrawled out next to a grocery list — those are truth.
 The best writing happens when you don’t GAF at the actual moment of the writing.

 I don’t have a ritual.
 I write whenever the day or the moment requires.
 Sometimes that’s in the morning.
 It could be late at night when I finally have five minutes.
-Sometimes I miss a day, then catch up the next.
+Sometimes I miss a day, or several days, then catch up.
 What matters is that I keep coming back.